Quique Setién: Personal life

 Setién's son, Laro, is also a footballer and a midfielder.
 His father-in-law José Antonio Lozano played in the Spanish second tier in the early 1960s, and all three relatives represented Racing Santander.
 In addition to his native Spanish, he also speaks English and Italian.

-Setién is a keen chess player with a FIDE rating of 2055.
-He played matches against former world champions Garry Kasparov and Anatoly Karpov, of which the results were not made public.
+Setién is a keen chess player with a FIDE rating of 1965.
+He played matches against former world champions Garry Kasparov and Anatoly Karpov, the results of which were not made public.
 He mentioned the game as an influence on his football tactics, which prioritised possession and midfield domination.

 Before being Barcelona manager, Setién lived in Liencres, 9 km west of Santander, where there are a lot of cows; hence, he commented: "Yesterday I was walking past cows in my home town; today I was at Barcelona's training ground coaching the best players in the world, an enormous club".
 In April 2020, in an interview with TV3, he talked about winning La Liga and Champions League titles, when he said: "If it can be both, better.
 And of course I have dreamed of walking around Liencres with the cows while holding up the Champions League trophy and showing it to them."